anderspitman/anderspitman.net/entries/11/entry.md

 ## Logic Dependencies

-Logic dependencies are the least desirable type.
-These include basically any unit of functionality which you could simply write yourself and avoid the dependency.
+Logic dependencies are the least desirable (and most avoidable) type.
+Logic here refers to basic programming logic, ie if/then, loops, etc. These dependencies include basically any unit of functionality which you could simply write yourself and avoid the dependency.
 However, there's a tradeoff here.
 The more complicated the job being done by the dependency, the more you should consider whether it's worth doing it yourself.

 My rule of thumb is to spend a bit of time trying to implement it myself.
 Maybe an hour or two.
 Maybe a day or two.
 Sometimes I give up and decide to take on a dependency.
 Sometimes I realize I only need a tiny piece of the functionality and implementing it myself is the right answer.
 Either way, I learn a lot and can make a faster decision the next time.
+Plus if I do take on a dependency, I likely have a much better idea what it's doing for me after going through this process.

-Client-side routing is one thing I recently realized it simpler than I thought (for the features I need, at least) and don't always need a library for.
+Client-side routing is one thing I recently realized is simpler than I thought (for the features I need, at least) and don't always need a library for.

+Something that I doubt I'd ever try to write from scratch is a WYSIWYG HTML editor.
+It's a very complex task, and there are already high quality, pluggable solutions out there.

 # Conclusion

+Dependencies are a necessary part of developing useful software experiences.
+However, there is always a cost associated with taking on a dependency.
+Generally, I try to avoid dependencies, and when I do need them, I try to only use them in places where they could be swapped out for a similar option.
+The syntax highlighter mentioned earlier is a great example of this.
+Doing this is easier if you make a wrapper that only exposes the features you need.

+I hope I've given you one or two new ideas to consider the next time you're faced with the choice of whether to take on a dependency.